 - 1. Transfer credits will be accepted only for matriculated students. - 2.
 No grade lower than "C" will be accepted for transfer credit. - 3.
-Full credit may be assigned for degree courses taken at institutions accredited by institutional accrediting groups recognized by the Council for Higher Education Accreditation (CHEA). - 4.
-Full credit may be assigned for degree courses taken at institutions not accredited by accrediting groups recognized by CHEA, after the matriculated student has completed his or her first semester at the University with a cumulative GPA of 2.0 or better in the University of the Virgin Islands course work. - 5.
+Full credit may be assigned for degree courses taken at institutions accredited by institutional accrediting groups recognized by the Council for Higher Education Accreditation (CHEA).
+Students will not receive transfer credit from US institutions that are not accredited by institutional accrediting groups recognized by CHEA. - 4.
+Full credit may be assigned to students who have completed degree courses and/ or examinations at international institutions that are not accredited by accrediting groups recognized by CHEA.
+Students who have completed courses at international institutions will be advised if they should have their transcripts evaluated by a foreign credential evaluation service. - 5.
 Transfer students must meet the general education requirements and the major requirements of University programs.
 The general education equivalencies will be shown on the transfer credit evaluation form.
-The applicability of any transferred major courses or electives to the major requirements must be approved by the appropriate academic dean. - 6.
-Admitted transfer applicants who are holders of Associate degrees from institutions recognized by the University will be awarded transfer credit equal to the number of credits earned from the Associate degree.
-Quarter credits will be equated to comply with the University of the Virgin Islands credit system.
+The applicability of any transferred major courses or electives to the major requirements must be approved by the appropriate academic dean.